-Congressional Representatives are in their district office as much as they are in Washington.
-When they are in the district office is a great time for you to make an impact on your legislators by putting a face on childhood cancer and showing how all children can benefit from the RACE for Children Act , The StarAct, the Open Act, or show them how important Deferment of Student Loan Payments Act is to young adults being treated for cancer.
+Congressional Representatives and Senators are in their district office as much as they are in Washington.
+When they are in the district office is a great time for you to make an impact on your legislators by putting a face on childhood cancer and showing how all children, adolescents and young adults can benefit from such current legislation as the RACE for Children Act , The StarAct, the Open Act, or show them how important Deferment of Student Loan Payments Act is to young adults being treated for cancer.

 Every Representative and Senator has one or more offices back home in their district to serve the people they represent in Washington.
 These local offices are often great places to meet your legislators and their staffs in person.
 Most Representatives are very eager to talk to as many of their constituents as possible about their concerns.

 Here’s some quick and easy tips on how to schedule a visit and make a successful presentation of why the RACE for Children Act is so important to our children in the fight against childhood cancer.

 Schedule an appointment.
 You can write and request a district meeting or you can simply call.
 To insure that you will be able to meet with your Representative, check the dates available at the bottom of this page and call well in advance.
 To contact your legislator’s office, click below and enter your zip code.
 Click here for House Representative information.
 Click here for Senator information.
 Tell the staff person you want to schedule a district meeting and which office would be best for your location.

 Explain the purpose of your meeting.
 Tell the scheduler that you would like to discuss several bills (or pick your most important one) in Congress that will have an effect on childhood cancer.

 Tell your child’s story.
 When you go to the district meeting, tell your personal story, show a photo or take your child wth you and demonstrate why improved drug development would have helped your child.
 There have only been three drugs developed specifically for childhood cancers while adults have hundreds..